 When the western world of medicine was telling me I was dying, I found a little chinese medicine doctor for the pain.
 In her space were walls of drawers with plants and roots and needles and all that she asked of me was to surrender to heal.
 She said you may never know what this is, but if you believe you can be healed you will.
 She continued to tell me “Find Qigong it will heal you” and so began my journey into Chinese Medicine, the old ways before TCM that included spiritual and sacred with nature and healing.
 Slowly I began to heal, living with this pathogen everyday, it became my teacher.

 I searched for qigong but it always felt like an exercise not a healing.
-Until I crossed paths, serendipitously with Daniel, the monk, healer and horse farrier, now known as Master Zhenzan Dao.
+Until I crossed paths, serendipitously with, the monk, healer and horse farrier.
 We had both lived in Portland, but we had never crossed paths then.
 It took us both to return, to a moment that was right, to the right preparation then it appeared.
 Ironically at a church across from my house that I had lived in for 15 years, called it my home and lost just a year before.
 As I stood outside looking across the street, in tears, I knew deeply that what he was teaching, was the most sacred practice I had ever entered.
 So I moved to Santa Fe to live what I call a monk life, to practice deeply 4-6 hours a day, intensely walking the land in the desert to listen.

-My journey with Master Zhenzan has only begun and that was many years ago.
+My journey has only begun and that was many years ago.
 The forms that I practice and teach today are inspired from a living energy that has carried down in its sacredness just waiting for those to arrive and find it.

 Thank you to the moment, to the crossing that we all encounter to widely awaken.